Terms of Engagement

-10.1 If, at any time, you have concerns regarding any aspect of the conduct of a matter or our costs, please contact the person primarily responsible for your matter or the managing principal.
+10.1.
+If, at any time, you have concerns regarding any aspect of the conduct of a matter or our costs, please contact the principal primarily responsible for your matter or the managing principal.

 If you require further information, please contact us.

-11.1 Either party may terminate our engagement, with respect to a particular matter or overall, by giving clear written notice to the effect at any time.
+11.1.
+Either party may terminate our engagement, with respect to a particular matter or overall, by giving clear written notice to that effect at any time.
 Should this occur, you will continue to be responsible for our fees and disbursements relating to services provided prior to the date of termination.

-11.2 Our reasons for terminating your engagement of us may include, but are not limited to the following reasons:
+11.2.
+Our reasons for terminating your engagement of us may include, but are not limited to:

 a. failure to comply with a request for payment in advance within the period specified in the request;

-c. our invoices are not been paid when due;
+c. if our invoices are not paid when due;

 d. if we, in our absolute discretion, conclude that the necessary relationship of trust and confidence with you no longer exists (including where we believe we are being requested to act in a manner that does not accord with our professional and/or ethical obligations); and